indishmarketer/Medium-Automation/README.md

 ## Customization

-- You can tweak the GPT-3 model, sleep timer and prompts in `main.py`
+- You can tweak the GPT models and sleep timer in `main.py`
-- Additional prompts are defined in `medium_prompts.py`
+- You can change the promots in `medium_prompts.py`
 - Video transcription is handled by `transcripter.py`
 - GPT-3 article generation happens in `medium_story_creator.py`
 - Publishing to Medium using `medium_publisher.py`